paulinamoskwa/Hello-Docker-Dev/README.md

 tensor([1, 2, 3])
 ```

-We now modify the `main.py` by adding a simple print:
+We modify the `main.py` by adding a simple print:
 ```python
 import torch